Baby Constipation: How to Treat It?

 In the early weeks, breastfed babies may poop more often since breast milk is easily digested, but at around 3 to 6 weeks old breastfed babies may start having fewer bowel movements, with as little as one or two per week, but still not be constipated.

-If your baby becomes constipated once he’s started on solid foods, check in with your healthcare provider, who may recommend any of the following changes or additions to his diet to help relieve constipation:
+If your baby becomes constipated once he’s started on solid foods, check in with your healthcare provider, who may recommend dietary adjustments or home remedies for constipation in babies any of the following changes or additions to his diet will help relieve constipation:

 • Water: